Tuesday, October 15, 2024

 Good morning!

 House on Top of the Hill: Third book in the BryonySeries Limbo trilogy.
-I now have a good working draft of the entire book and six chapters and a prologue that are ready for final edits.
-I scrapped most of chapter seven last weekend and am now working on the current draft.
-We are estimating a late 2024 release date for this book.
+I now have a good working draft of the entire book, with eleven chapters completely edited, and a heavy editing weekend ahead of me.
+The plan is to submit a proof to KDP by or slightly after next weekend.
+We are still estimating a late 2024 release date for this book, with copies available for sale at WriteOn Joliet's anthology release party on Dec.
+5.

 Jennifer designed the cover portraits for "Julie and the Too-Hard Homework," "Katie and the Big Fear," "Summer Sisters." and "Karla Joins In," as well as the frontispiece for Lycanthropic Summer.

-Rebekah is also slowly updating the BryonySeries YouTube and Pinterest accounts.
+Rebekah is also slowly (very, very slowly) updating the BryonySeries YouTube and Pinterest accounts.
 And she' catching up with Kindles for some of the BryonySeries books.
 So do watch for those.

 RECIPE OF THE WEEK